 Criteria and Effect: Internal controls should be in place to provide reasonable assurance that all financial transactions are reviewed and approved before payments are made and reports are generated.
 Controls also need to be in place to ensure all revenue is processed and recorded correctly.
 Proper segregation of duties and functions assures adequate control over safeguarding of assets and the reliability of financial records and reporting.
 The effectiveness of the internal control system relies on enforcement by management.

-Repeat Finding from Prior Year: No.
+Repeat Finding from Prior Year: Yes, prior year finding 2022-002.

-SCHEDULE OF FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2022
+SCHEDULE OF FINDINGS FOR THE YEAR ENDED DECEMBER 31, 2023

 MATERIAL WEAKNESSES